Desert Garden Therapy

 • Focusing on what is under the behaviors (anxiety, depression, trauma, attachment, etc.)

-How can a child, who has just started to use language, possibly be expected to talk to a therapist about their problems?
+How can a young child, who has just started to use language, possibly be expected to talk about their problems?
 The good news is they don’t have to.

-Through playing with your child, I work with your child’s metaphors to work through their problems in their language – play.
+Through learning specific ways of playing with your child, you can learn to work within your child’s metaphors to conquer their barriers in their language – play.

 Contact